Snapshots of local, state, and federal incentives available in SWLA.

 Industrial Tax Exemption Program (ITEP): With local approval, provides up to a 100 percent property tax abatement for an initial term of up to five years and the option to renew for up to three additional years at up to 80 percent tax abatement on a manufacturer’s qualifying capital investments.

-Qualified Music Company: A 10 percent or 15 percent credit on annual wages to qualified music industry-related companies that create a minimum of three well-paid net new jobs for Louisiana residents.
+Music Job Creation Program: A 10 percent or 15 percent credit on annual wages to qualified music industry-related companies that create a minimum of three well-paid net new jobs for Louisiana residents.

 Quality Jobs: A cash rebate of up to 6 percent on annual gross payroll for new, direct jobs for an initial five-year term with an option for a five-year renewal.
 It can also provide a state sales/use tax rebate on capital expenditures or a 1.5 percent project facility expense rebate for qualified expenses.